ahmedtgp/focal-clone/README.md

 # Focal Resume

-This project was create using html, css, boostrap, jquery. using media-query to fix some mobile issues. you can check it [here](https://ahmedtgp.github.io/focal-clone/)
+This project was create using html, css, boostrap, jquery.

+used media-query to fix some mobile issues. you can check it [here](https://ahmedtgp.github.io/focal-clone/)

 ## Technology Used